florianfischer91/conan-package-tools/README.md

 In case you need such support, please, open an issue explaining your current case with more details.

+Experimental support added for conan 2.x.
+No guarantee that everything works as it should do.

+- not tested on windows

 # Conan Package Tools

 - [Conan Package Tools](#conan-package-tools)